 The compound is biosynthesized industrially for higher yields and used in perfumes, cosmetics and as a food additive.
 Ongoing research with mice now appears to demonstrate potential applications for weight loss as well, although the effects have not been extensively studied in humans.

-The studies indicate that raspberry ketones may have an advantage over other supplements in that they appear to encourage fat loss by several methods:
+Clinical studies show that raspberry ketones may have an advantage over other supplements in that they appear to encourage fat loss.

 Increases levels of adiponectin hormone to boost fat burning, enhance insulin sensitivity and reduce triglyceride levels.
 Adiponectin also lowers blood glucose (sugar) levels, i.e. less conversion to stored energy (glycogen).